High-intensity Voronoi percolation on manifolds: Connected cutsets and discretization

-Let $x\in V_\ep$, $n\ge 1$ and let $V_k^x$ be the sets defined in the statement of Lemma~\ref{lem:cutsets->animals}.
-If the open cluster of $B_{G_\ep}(x,n)$ (the union of $B_{G_\ep}(x,n)$ with all the open clusters intersecting it) is finite, its boundary is a cutset from $x$ to infinity, from which we can extract a minimal cutset $\Gamma$ from $x$ to infinity (hence, connected).
-Moreover, the set $\Gamma$ is fully closed.
-By Lemma~\ref{lem:cutsets->animals} and a union bound, we have
+Let $x\in V_\ep$, $n\ge 1$ and let $V_k^x$ be the sets defined in the statement of Lemma~\ref{lem:cutsets->paths}.
+If the open cluster of $B_{G_\ep}(x,n)$ (the union of $B_{G_\ep}(x,n)$ with all the open clusters intersecting it) is finite, its boundary is a cutset from $x$ to infinity, from which we can extract a minimal (and hence connected) cutset $\Gamma$ from $x$ to infinity.
+Moreover, this set $\Gamma$ is fully closed.
+By Lemma~\ref{lem:cutsets->paths} and a union bound, we have